 Two strategies exist when applying to online graduate schools: a focused approach that prioritizes one or two ideal schools and a broader approach that casts a wider net for increased acceptance chances.
 Each has its merits, depending on your priorities.

-For those with multiple acceptance letters, deciding which school to attend requires thoughtful consideration.
+For those with multiple acceptance letters, deciding on which online master’s program you will attend requires thoughtful consideration.
 Now is an excellent time to revisit factors like program fit, faculty expertise, financial aid, and career prospects post-graduation.
 You can also seek insights from current students, attend program webinars, and evaluate each program’s curriculum and support services.

 Step 5: Determine how you’ll pay for your degree